 Though inflation continues to be a rising issue in the United States, consumers continued to buy more than projected.
 Many categories boomed during the pandemic, such as pet supplies, cosmetics, electronics and sporting apparel.
 However, now that lockdowns have subsided, goods and services like gasoline, restaurants and travel prices have risen, though inflation has also hidden the drop in consumption of these products.

 Consumers prioritize goods over services, despite many states opening up their cities and lessening pandemic restrictions.
 This trend will likely continue until customers feel comfortable going outside the home again and spending time in crowds.

 3. Home nesting

 “Home nesting,” a trend where consumers ordered items to make their homes comfortable to spend more time in, saw an uptick during the pandemic.
 Despite an increase in shoppers venturing out into physical stores this year over last year, home nesting is likely here to stay.
 Since many employees still work remotely, investing in a multi-purpose home is still relevant.
 Buying items related to home decorating, cooking, comfort clothing and personal exercise equipment also likely brought positive experiences that consumers want to continue pursuing.

 When Consumers Expect to Start Their Holiday Shopping

-Looking ahead to the holiday and Christmas trends of 2022, the shopping season will start slower than last year.
-Customers are shifting their shopping later, with 16% relying on Black Friday and Cyber Monday deals for their shopping in 2022 compared to only 6% who did the same in 2021.
+Looking ahead to the holiday and Christmas trends of 2023, the shopping season will start earlier and last longer than last year.
+Customers are shifting their shopping later, with 16% relying on Black Friday and Cyber Monday deals for their shopping in 2023 compared to only 6% who did the same in 2022.